Protein purification: Size exclusion (gel-filtration chromatography)

-Separation based on charge (Ion-exchange chromatography)
+Separation based on charge (ion-exchange chromatography)

 One chromatography technique based on molecular properties is usually not sufficient in obtaining a protein of high purity.
 In addition to size, ion exchange chromatography separates compounds according to the nature and degree of their ionic charge.
 The column to be used is selected according to its type and strength of charge.
 Anion exchange resins have a positive charge and are used to retain and separate negatively charged compounds (anions), while cation exchange resins have a negative charge and are used to separate positively charged molecules (cations).

 Before the separation begins a buffer is pumped through the column to equilibrate the opposing charged ions.
 Upon injection of the sample, solute molecules will exchange with the buffer ions as each competes for the binding sites on the resin.
 The length of retention for each solute depends upon the strength of its charge.
 The most weakly charged compounds will elute first, followed by those with successively stronger charges.
 Because of the nature of the separating mechanism, pH, buffer type, buffer concentration, and temperature all play important roles in controlling the separation.

 Ion exchange chromatography is a very powerful tool for use in protein purification and is frequently used in both analytical and preparative separations.
+It is especially useful when purifying nucleic-acid binding proteins, where separation of the protein from the bound nucleic acid is required to obtain a pure sample devoid of nucleic acids co-purified from the expression system or the native source.